 One way to help ease triggers of fall allergies can be by purchasing having a humidifier.
 Humidifiers can improve your indoor air quality by increasing the moisture in the air.
 As you begin to rely more and more on your furnace, the air in your home will get drier and drier.
 This exacerbates the worst of your indoor allergy symptoms.
 A healthy home is somewhere between 40 and 50 percent humidity.

 There are other ways to tell if you may need a humidifier such as:

 - Static shock

 - Dry/itchy skin

 If these are persistent problems for you and your home during the fall season consider purchasing a whole house humidifier; or maybe invest in a smaller unit for your bedroom, living room or wherever you spend most of your time.

 Consider a UV Light or Air Scrubber

 At A/C Masters we offer a few different types of filtration systems, such as the Patriot Carbon.
 This advanced, whole-house air purifier uses UV-C light to help combat odors caused by VOC’s (Volatile Organic Compounds), such as formaldehyde.
-These chemicals can arise from a variety of sources inside your home, and they can have a number of detrimental health effects if left undetected.
-The Patriot Carbon is also designed to deactivate or kill many common viruses, mold spores, bacteria, and even pollen, which means you and your family will breathe easier this fall.
+These chemicals can arise from a variety of sources inside your home.
+They can have a number of detrimental health effects if left undetected.
+The Patriot Carbon is also designed to deactivate or kill many common viruses, mold spores, bacteria, and even pollen.
+This means you and your family will breathe easier this fall.